eriktuantran/leetcode/README.md

     mkdir build
     cd build

+To prepare executable, run this:

     cmake ..

-By now Makefiles should be created.
-Then, to build executables and do all that linking stuff,

-    make

 To prepare all your tests, run this:

-    cmake .. -DBUILD_TESTS=ON ..
+    cmake .. -DBUILD_TESTS=ON

 To setup target for coverage, run this:

     cmake .. -DBUILD_TESTS=ON -DCMAKE_BUILD_TYPE=Coverage

-To run all tests easily,
+By now Makefiles should be created.
+Then, to build executables and do all that linking stuff, add (`-j<number-of-thread>`) to speed up.

-    make test
+    make -j8

-    or
-    GTEST_COLOR=1 ctest -V
+### Run executable

+    ./leetcode

 Note: `cmake -DBUILD_TESTS=ON` turns on the variable 'BUILD_TESTS', which is specified in the root CMakeLists.txt file.
 This is handy if you want to build in certain ways.
 Clear description [here](http://stackoverflow.com/questions/5998186/cmake-adding-command-line-options).

-### Run executables

-    ./leetcode

 and if you did cmake with BUILD_TESTS=ON:

     ./runUnitTests
+    or
+    GTEST_COLOR=1 ctest -V

-code coverage
+code coverage if you have -DCMAKE_BUILD_TYPE=Coverage

-    cd build
     lcov --directory . --capture --output-file coverage.info
     lcov --remove coverage.info 'tests/*' '/usr/*' 'test-library*' '*modules/googletest*' '*MacOS*' --output-file coverage.info lcov --list coverage.info